Professor Linda Pollak Exhibits Her "Atlas of (In)Visible Spaces"

 November 29, 2017

 In a recent review of the new Stephen Shore retrospective at the Museum of Modern Art, Deborah Solomon claimed that “iPhones have turned most everyone into a wandering photographer of medium-to-low talent.”
-A notable exception to Solomon’s pronouncement: Linda Pollak, a highly accomplished architect who teaches at Cooper, and for years has made her street in Tribeca the subject of a photographic practice that takes the notion of “street photography” to microscopic depths.
+A notable exception to Solomon’s pronouncement: Linda Pollak, adjunct professor and a highly accomplished architect, who for years has made her street in Tribeca the subject of a photographic practice that takes the notion of “street photography” to microscopic depths.
 Her images are close-ups of sidewalks, asphalt, or gutters framed in ways that make them unrecognizable as functional elements of a streetscape, transforming them into abstracted essays in color and texture.

 “No one focuses on the ground,” Ms. Pollak said at a recent tour of her exhibition at The Cooper Union.
 “The materials of the street and sidewalk aren’t protected (e.g. In the historic district of Tribeca), but they contribute to what makes a neighborhood or city beautiful."